-Throughout his career, Commander Ennis has served in a variety of assignments, including the Seventh and First Districts as a Patrol Officer, and the Fourth District and Internal Affairs as a Sergeant.
-As a Lieutenant, he worked in the Fourth District’s Special Operations Division, Office of Homeland Security and Counterterrorism, and the Executive Office of the Chief of Police.
+Throughout his career, Ralph Ennis has served in a variety of assignments, including the Seventh and First Districts as a patrol officer, and the Fourth District and Internal Affairs as a sergeant.
+As a lieutenant, he worked in the Fourth District’s Special Operations Division, Office of Homeland Security and Counterterrorism, and the Executive Office of the Chief of Police.
 While working in the Special Operations Division, Commander Ennis closely assisted with the implementation and planning of numerous complex details, demonstrations, and Presidential Inaugurations.

 He holds numerous certifications in Chemical, Biological, Radiological, Nuclear, and Explosive response and is a credentialed member of the National Capital Region Type III incident Management Team.
 Commander Ennis is a veteran of the United States Air Force where he was a Security Police Officer with a specialty in law enforcement.
 He served in the Pacific Theater.